ghostlypi/RLabs/Lab 3/Lab3_F20_student.md

 > $H_{0,~males}$: $\beta_{1,~males} = 0$
 > The true slope of a linear relationship between heart weight (g) and body weight for adult male domestic cats is zero.
 > $H_{1,~male}$:  $\beta_{1,~males} != 0$
-> The true slope of a linear relationship between heart weight (g) and body weight for adult male domesitc cats i not zero.
+> The true slope of a linear relationship between heart weight (g) and body weight for adult male domesitc cats is positive.

 > $H_{0,~females}$: $\beta_{1,~females} = 0$
 > The true slope of a linear relationship between heart weight (g) and body weight for adult female domestic cats is zero.
 > $H_{1,~female}$:  $\beta_{1,~females} != 0$
-> The true slope of a linear relationship between heart weight (g) and body weight for adult female domesitc cats i not zero.
+> The true slope of a linear relationship between heart weight (g) and body weight for adult female domesitc cats is positive.

 2.i Assess whether the parametric conditions of linear regression have been satisfied, for sex group (males, females); include any guidelines we should also check for our analyses.
 Modify the code to create the appropriate graphics. **For each group**, state the condition, the plot you used as evidence, then whether it has been satisfied.
 Give a **brief** justification of your decision.
 Note in the code below how to subset your data set into Males and Females.